jeffhb60/bear_cowboy_ninja/README.md

 ## Features

+- Graphical User Interface built with tkinter.
-- Command-line interface for easy play.
+- Buttons for easy selection of Bear, Cowboy, or Ninja.
-- Random choice for the CPU, ensuring a fair game.
+- Randomized CPU choices for fair gameplay.
+- Visual feedback for game results (win, lose, or tie).
 - Score tracking for user wins, CPU wins, and ties.
-- Option to play multiple rounds and quit whenever desired.
+- Final game stats are displayed when the player exits the game.

 ## Installation